MikroElektronika/mikrosdk_click_v2/clicks/ata663254/README.md

 ### Application Init

-> Initializes the click driver and enables the click board.
+> Initializes the Click driver and enables the Click board.

 ```c